aledima00/sumo-dataset-generator/README.md

 The `--opmode` parameter controls how packs are built when an event is detected:

 - `absolute`: every trigger consumes/resets the current buffer, ensuring a labeled pack with the trigger frame as the last element.
-- `balanced`: similar to `absolute`, but keeps one ready pack in the buffer.
 - `dense`: each pack contains consecutive frames without flushing the buffer.
 - `sequential`: packs are formed sequentially, one after another.